-At this stage it can also be helpful to focus on the purpose and values that are central to the change - people often find it much easier to engage with purpose and values rather than processes or vague concepts.
-Using something like the Liberating Structures exercises can help to make sure you are creating opportunities for everyone to contribute and reach consensus.
+At this early stage there will be quite a few different ideas about the direction of travel.
+We need strong, collaborative leadership to form a vision that can unify and energise the team.
+It can also be helpful to focus on the purpose and values that are central to the change.
+People often find it much easier to engage with purpose and values rather than processes or vague concepts.
+You can use tools like the Liberating Structures exercises to create opportunities for everyone to contribute.
 We have provided links to these and other helpful resources below.

-Once you have a clear vision that can be described in a few sentences, it is important to communicate and share this vision with key stakeholders.
-Remember to communicate multiple times using different methods.
-Your guiding coalition will be able to help you share your vision widely across the organisation with other key stakeholders.
+Once you can describe a clear vision in a few sentences, it is important to communicate and share this vision with key stakeholders.
+Remember to repeat this communication many times using different methods.
+Your guiding coalition will be able to help you share your vision across the organisation with other key stakeholders.

 As you form your vision consider the following key points.
 Your vision should: